reflectoring/reflectoring.github.io/_posts/2020-09-20-processing-files-using-java-8-streams.md

 We can get a stream from the contents of a file line by line by calling the `lines()` method of `Files` class.

-Consider reading from a file `bookIndex.txt` with the following contents.
+Consider a file `bookIndex.txt` with the following contents.

 ```
 Pride and Prejudice- pride-and-prejudice.pdf